 Victoria Police has a well-established process for warrant file administration.
-That no matters of concern were identified during the warrant file inspection highlights this.
+It is pleasing to report that no matters of concern were identified during the warrant file inspection and this further highlights the effectiveness of the warrant file administration processes followed.

-During the course of the last 18 to 24 months Victoria Police has had an increased focus on PI register compliance.
-The effectiveness of the processes implemented is reflected in the inspection results where few errors were detected for the first half of the reporting period.
+The increased focus on PI register compliance is also reflected in the inspection results where few errors were detected for the first half of the reporting period.

-Reporting errors have increased for the first six months of the reporting year.
-Victoria Police has been advised of these compliance errors and are receptive to the feedback that the Inspectorate provides.
+Reporting errors have decreased for the first six months of the reporting year.
+Victoria Police has been advised of the identified compliance errors and are receptive to the feedback that the Inspectorate provides.
 The Inspectorate is confident that these errors will be rectified.